How do I claim the childcare element of universal credit?

 If certain conditions are met, DWP will allow childcare costs that are reported late to be included.

-If you are a digital universal credit claimant, where you have told DWP of costs in time, they will then have to consider whether the costs are attributable to that assessment period.
+If you are a full (digital) service universal credit claimant, where you have told DWP of costs in time, they will then have to consider whether the costs are attributable to that assessment period.